cosmos/cosmos-sdk/docs/spec/distribution/state.md

 }

 type Global struct {
-    Accum             sdk.Dec  // global accumulation factor for lazy calculations Pool              DecCoins // funds for all validators which have yet to be withdrawn CommunityFund     DecCoins // pool for community funds yet to be spent }
+    TotalValAccumUpdateHeight  int64    // last height which the total validator accum was updated TotalValAccum              sdk.Dec  // total valdator accum held by validators Pool                       DecCoins // funds for all validators which have yet to be withdrawn CommunityPool              DecCoins // pool for community funds yet to be spent }
 ```